Bum-Ho12/mes-engine/README.md

 ```

 ## Documentation
-See [docs/](./docs) for detailed documentation. also good documentation for the usage and meaning of each component is welcomed
+See [docs/](./docs) for detailed documentation.
+Also, good documentation for the usage and meaning of each component is welcomed.

+## Engines Support
+Currently, the following video engines are available:
+- **FFmpegEngine**: Uses `ffmpeg` for video processing.
+You need to install `ffmpeg-static` or another FFmpeg binary to use this engine.
+- **Custom Engines**: You can implement your own engine by extending the `VideoEngine` class.

+For more details on engine implementation, see the [Engines](./docs/engines.md) page.

 ## Test Cases